EnvoProv/EnvoProv/SERVICE.md

 * Use Case 1 and 3: [Link](https://youtu.be/6GohuMjB7OM)

 Note for Use case 2: We have invalidated the keys displayed for the demo of use case 2.

+#### Details:

+We have used Chef as a backend for our bot which handles the infrastructure creation on different cloud providers for the bot.
+For the demo purpose, we have used the enterprize Chef Server available on manage.chef.io (Limited chookbooks).
+For the greater scale deployment, we can have out own Chef Server.

+The chef_repo folder in the repository has the code required to fire the chef commands.
+The .chef repo inside parent repo has the chef configuration (knife.rb) and if you want to fire the chef commands, then you will have to store the private key related to your Chef account in .chef directory.